swedenconnect/technical-framework/ELN-0603 - Registry for Identifiers.md

 - The Sign Message Authentication Context URIs defined in section 3.1.1.1 are deprecated.

-- Updates to the OID registry by associating the registry with Sweden Connect technical framework, fixing registered module OID:s and adding a new Extension OID for Signature Validation Tokens in timestamp extensions.
+- Associating the OID registry with Sweden Connect.

+- Aligned registered module OID:s with RFC 7773

+- Adding a new Extension OID for Signature Validation Tokens in timestamp extensions.

 **Changes between version 1.4 and version 1.5:**